twitter/pelikan/_posts/2016-05-25-separation-concerns.md

 ### One thread per processing pipeline

-The first and most important decision in such an architecture is to give each processing pipeline its own thread.
+The first and most important decision in such an architecture is to assign functionalities to either data plane or control plane– request-response and connection establishment belong to data plane and need to be fast, while the rest should go to control plane.
+Furthermore, we give each major processing pipeline its own thread.
 For a simple in-memory cache implementation like `pelikan_twemcache` or `pelikan_slimcache`, we use three threads:

-* **Worker thread**: worker thread handles all latency-sensitive requests, such as `get`, `set`, but is not responsible for those related to administrative tasks, such as `stats`.
+* **Worker thread**: worker thread handles all latency-sensitive data requests, such as `get`, `set`, but is not responsible for those related to administrative tasks, such as `stats`.
 Worker thread is also off the hook from accepting connections, but still needs to register connections for event notifications.
-* **Server thread**: server thread listens on the advertised port and accepts (or rejects, when necessary) incoming connection requests.
+* **Server thread**: server thread listens on the advertised data port and accepts (or rejects, when necessary) incoming connection requests.
 It should be mostly idling when connections are stable and reused, but can handle big spikes of new connection requests.
-* **Admin thread**: admin thread does all the housekeeping: it listens on a separate port to avoid mixing data plane traffic with control plane, accepts connections, answers requests regarding service status, and periodically aggregates metrics, flushes logs, etc.
+* **Admin thread**: admin thread does all the housekeeping: it listens on a separate control plane port ("admin port") to avoid mixing data plane traffic with control plane, accepts connections, answers requests regarding service status, and periodically aggregates metrics, flushes logs, etc.

 ### Performance-sensitive threads should not block